Areas of Expertise

 The module aims to provide a student with a deep understanding of data and information.
 It will examine what information is, how it is collected, manipulated, presented and interpreted and why data driven decision making is a much more subjective process than it might appear.
 The primary aim is to provide a strong foundation of ideas and that will properly prepare students for further study in quantitative analysis.
 The secondary aim is provide some of the skills necessary to manipulate and manage data.

 The module aims to provide an introduction to the way in which psychologists study human behaviour.
 Students will be introduced to the dominant theoretical approaches within Psychology in order to understand how each approach studies and explains behaviour differently.
-Students will then apply this knowledge about the different theoretical approaches to evaluate how each approach explains and treats various mental health conditions such as depression, anxiety, schizophrenia, eating disorders and addictive behaviours.
-Students will learn some of the key principles of behaviour analysis and how they can be applied to behavioural medicine.
+Students will then apply this knowledge to consider different explanations and treatment of various mental health conditions such as depression, anxiety, schizophrenia, eating disorders and addictive behaviours.
+Students will learn some of the key principles of behaviour analysis and how they can be applied to behavioural medicine and health behaviours.
 Students will attend two tutorials that will provide an introduction to the difficulties and controversies surrounding the mental health conditions covered in the lectures, and the ethical challenges surrounding the facilitation of behaviour change.
-Tutorial one will involve discussion of how and why we diagnose mental health conditions and some of the controversy surrounding the DSM-V. Tutorial two will involve the ethical considerations of utilising punishment to facilitate behaviour change.
+Tutorial one will involve discussion of the advantages and disadvantages of how we diagnose mental health conditions.
+Tutorial two will involve the ethical considerations of utilising punishment to facilitate behaviour change.

 This module introduces students to some of the basic concepts and theories of information technology within a population health context.
-It builds upon and develops the students' knowledge of descriptive statistics, and illustrates the growing role of ICT in Health Systems, and Health and Social Care service provision.
+It builds upon and develops the students' knowledge of the growing role of ICT in Health Systems, and Health and Social Care service provision.
 Topics will adopt both technological and sociological perspectives.
-This module will serve as a foundation for two further modules (PM238 Biostatistics, and PM-348 Data to Decisions).

 Communities now play a key role in improving and sustaining good health and the delivery of care.
 This has led to the development of a new field within medical education and practice called Community Medicine.
 Community Medicine is often considered synonymous with Preventative and Social Medicine (PSM), Public Health, and Community Health because of a shared concern with the prevention of disease and promotion of health and wellbeing.
 This module introduces students to the wide range of approaches encompassed within Community Medicine.
 These include preventative, promotive, curative and rehabilitative approaches aimed at improving population health through community-based health and care.

 This module will build upon knowledge acquired in PM137 Introduction to Medical Psychology with regard to mental health (depression, anxiety, schizophrenia, eating disorders and addictive behaviours) by exploring contemporary research into the causes and treatment of these conditions.
-Students will learn about third wave psychological intervention (such as Acceptance and Commitment Therapy,Mindfulness Based Stress Reduction) as a way of treating mental health problems.
-Students will consider some of the current debates surrounding diagnosis of mental health problems.
+Students will learn about third wave psychological intervention (such as Acceptance and Commitment Therapy,Mindfulness Based Stress Reduction) as a way of treating mental health problems. .
 In this module students will be introduced to the field of Health Psychology including some key models of health behaviour, psychological aspects of illness (for example the doctor-patient relationship, non-compliance with treatment), psychological aspects of pain, and psychological aspects of stress.

 This module will help students to develop the skills necessary for conducting educational research.
 Both qualitative and quantitative and `mixed¿ methods of data collection are studied and analysed, and the `pragmatic¿ orientation of relating research methodology to the problem being researched is outlined in depth.
 The practical techniques of data collection are studied in detail.
 Analysis of varying data types is also explained and issues to do with the design of research also explored.
 The ethical foundations of research are also explored.

 This module aims to develop participants¿ awareness of contemporary issues in medical and healthcare education.
-This module will Provide the opportunity for critical discussion and appraisal of the evidence-based around those that are current/emerging topics within the field.
+This module will provide the opportunity for critical discussion and appraisal of the evidence relating to current and emerging topics within the field.